wblabio/wblabio.github.io/wgact/pixels/google-ads.md

 ## Configure the plugin

-1. Get the conversion id and label
+1. Get the conversion id and conversion label

  Open the purchase conversion in Google Ads.